ridvan/send-to-telegram/README.md

 5. **Send as Document:** The image will be sent without compression, and you will have to download it to see the image.
 6. **Send as Link:** Images won't get uploaded to Telegram and only the image of the link will be sent.

+<h4>Hashtag Settings</h4>

+1. **Hashtag List:** The list of hashtags that can be added to the message.
+You can drag and drop the hashtags to reorder them.
+2. **Add Hashtag:** If it passes the validation, the hashtag will be added to the list.

 <h4>Log Settings</h4>

 1. **Store Timestamps Only**: Only the message date and content type will be saved, the message content won't be available to check out later.